-Feijoas The aroma and flavour of fresh Feijoas is unbeatable.
-These fruits are easy to ...
+The sweetness and flavour of fresh Boysenberries is hard to beat.
+They are an easy ...

 The list of tools can be endless but for winter jobs you will need a pair of secateurs and loppers, a wheelbarrow, rake and gloves.
 Long handled loppers are a ‘must have’ for those prickly and tricky jobs, where as sharp secateurs will quickly bring into shape smaller shrubs and perennials.